Shayne13/Enron_Topic_Clustering/README.md

 ### (4) Topic Clustering:

 	- We transform the dimensionality reduction component vectors to new feature matrices (520,901 emails X num_components).
-	- We run MS / SP / AF on the dimensionality reduced feature matrix to obtain cluster labels.
+	- We run MS / SP / AG / AF on the dimensionality reduced feature matrix to obtain cluster labels.
 	- We obtain human understandable word labels for cluster centroids by extracting the most frequently occurring TextRank keywords from the member emails.